The Holocaust in Albania: Post-Ottoman period

 According to the Albanian census of 1930, 24 Jews lived in Albania.
 In 1937, the Jewish community, which then numbered nearly 300, was granted official recognition in the country by King Zog.
 Before the war, Albanian Jews predominantly lived in the southern part of the country, mostly in the city of Vlorë, which had been approximately one-third Jewish in the 16th century.
 The Jewish community in Albanian-majority Kosovo, part of neighboring Yugoslavia, numbered approximately 500.
-In the late Ottoman era, Albanian national ideology had developed in such a way that it claimed affiliation with no one religion and aimed for reconciliation between the different faiths in the country.
+In the late Ottoman era, Albanian national ideology had developed in such a way that it claimed affiliation with no one religion and aimed for reconciliation among the various faiths in the country.
 Following Albania's independence in 1912, the country's government began implementing an ideology of religious reconciliation, and this became marked under Zog's rule, when the equality of "all faiths" was codified and greater religious diversity promoted.

 During the 1930s, the Jewish community became increasingly integrated into Albanian society, with official government recognition on 2 April 1937.
 Zog went further and aided Jewish immigration to Albania and helped the integration of new Jewish arrivals.
 In 1934, Herman Bernstein, the American ambassador to Albania, who was Jewish himself, remarked that Jews were not discriminated against in the country because it "happens to be one of the rare lands in Europe today where religious prejudice and hate do not exist".
 With the rise of Nazism, a number of German Jews and Austrian Jews took refuge in Albania, and the Albanian embassy in Berlin continued to issue visas to Jews until the end of 1938, at a time when no other European country was willing to do so.
 Bernstein played a critical role in persuading the Albanian government to continue issuing Jews tourist and transit visas.
 From 1933 onward, Bernstein's efforts resulted in many Jews escaping from Germany and Austria as the Nazi Party consolidated power, some of whom used Albania as a transit point from which to escape to the United States, Turkey, or South America.